ytakefuji/openai/README.md

 1. Use all 26 letters of the alphabet once and only once to make a human understandable sentence.

-Answer from AI: The quick brown fox jumps over a lazy dog.
+Answer from AI:

+The quick brown fox jumps over a lazy dog.

-Answer from AI: Sphinx of black quartz, judge my vow.
+Sphinx of black quartz, judge my vow.

+Pack my box with five dozen liquor jugs.

+The five boxing wizards jump quickly.

 # Teriminal command AI with ChatGPT